BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk9Lab.md

 `idev`

+You'll be prompted to say whether you want commands added to your profile; it's ok to say "yes."
 There will be some text printed to the screen indicating that the job has been submitted, and a job status line that shows `qw` for "queued" until you're prompted to enter "yes" for the authenticity check.
 You'll eventually see a new command prompt (like `c341-313$`), and you're ready to run your analysis.
 If you list the files in your directory, you should still see your multiple sequence alignment.
 Note that this interactive node will only be open for half an hour at most.
 When that time ends, it will automatically end the job (you can always log back in using `idev`).
 Also, you can run `phyml` without first submitting an interactive job, but it's good practice to get a node allocated if you'll be running any commands of importance (requiring computational resources).

 One of the powerful uses of TACC is to access software without needing to install it on a local machine.
 You need to load the specific software you'll be using, however:

 `module load phyml`

 This command loads PhyML for us to access.
 If you type `phyml`, the screen should print some information about PhyML and provide a prompt to "Enter the sequence file name."
 This is an interactive interface that allows you to move through menus according to the on-screen directions and change the parameters of your analysis.
-Enter the name of your file (`dna.phy.dat.txt`) and hit enter.
+Enter the name of your file (`dna.phy.dat`) and hit enter.
 Then type `R` to change the run ID to `justtree`.
 You can then use `+` to move throughout the menu options.
 We're going to run the analysis on the default model settings, so go ahead and type `Y` then enter.

 Your analysis will run and then you'll see a command prompt again.
 List the files in your directory and you'll see a few new files.
 Two files (`dna.phy.dat_phyml_stats_justtree.txt` and `dna.phy.dat_phyml_tree_justtree.txt`) are the output from PhyML; `idev*` is a record of the interactive session you are running.
 You can view your tree and stats files in nano if you wish.